-All-new Mazda CX-30 SUV now available to order
+All-new Mazda CX-30 SUV lease deals now available

-Slotting between the CX-3 and CX-5, Mazda’s new CX-30 compact SUV is now available to order.
+Slotting between the CX-3 and CX-5, Mazda’s new CX-30 compact SUV is now available to order, with leasing prices starting at around £200 per month.

 With ‘Sleek and Bold’ as its design concept, the Mazda CX-30’s styling follows current trends in combining a coupe styling and the bold practicality of an SUV.